redhead/diploma-thesis/Problem_solving_A_few_problems__.md

 ## Problem solving

 A few problems arose in the process of refactoring caused by the different approach that CQRS takes.
-This section provides description of the problems and the steps taken to solving them.
+The following lines describe the problems and the steps taken to solving them.

 ### Dealing with consistency issues